 - Reduced visibility ahead

-- Difficulty judging speed and distance
+- Problems with speed and distance estimation

 Adjust Your Speed for Safer Night Driving